waml-lang/waml/README.md

 The Web Automation Markup Language (WAML) defines a standard, programming language-agnostic specification for a sequence of steps which can be performed on web pages within the context of a web browser.

+Give WAML a try with the online [WAML editor](https://waml.io/editor).

 ```yaml
 waml: 0.1.0